Concrete Compass: Low carbon concrete

 Lowest whole life carbon

-The Concrete Industry Sustainable Construction Strategy was first launched in 2008 and featured targets to be met in 2012.
-In 2012 the strategy was updated with targets set for 2020, and later this year the concrete industry will announce a revised strategy for the future.
+The UK concrete industry reports annually on a range of sustainability indicators as part of the Concrete Industry Sustainable Construction Strategy.
+The Strategy was first launched in 2008 and featured targets to be met in 2012.
+In 2012 the strategy was updated with targets set for 2020, and an updated strategy with 2030 targets is in development.
 A commitment of the strategy is to publish data on the performance of the concrete industry, across a wide range of indicators including biodiversity, responsible sourcing, waste minimisation, wellbeing and carbon emissions.

 The data collection for the concrete industry report includes data from BAR, on behalf of the reinforcement sector; UKQAA, on behalf of the fly-ash sector; CSMA, on behalf of the GGBS sector and the CAA, on behalf of the admixtures sector.
-The sectors below are part of the Concrete Industry Sustainable Construction Strategy and also publish their own sector reports.
+The Concrete Industry Sustainable Construction Strategy and annual performance reporting has a dedicated website at www.sustainableconcrete.org.uk.

 Back to Concrete Compass main page